 And, of course, don't forget that it's not always how much money you make -- it's how you use it.

-- U.S. Bureau of Labor Statistics (2018).
-"May 2018 National Occupational Employment and Wage Estimates."
+- U.S. Bureau of Labor Statistics (2022).
+"May 2022 National Occupational Employment and Wage Estimates."

 - U.S. Census Bureau (2023).
-American Community Survey - Table B24082, "Sex by Class of Worker and Median Earnings in the Past 12 Months (in 2018 Inflation-Adjusted Dollars)."
+American Community Survey - Table B24082, "Sex by Class of Worker and Median Earnings in the Past 12 Months (in 2022 Inflation-Adjusted Dollars)."

 - U.S. Census Bureau (2023).
-American Community Survey - Table S1901, "Income in the Past 12 Months (in 2018 Inflation-Adjusted Dollars)."
+American Community Survey - Table S1901, "Income in the Past 12 Months (in 2022 Inflation-Adjusted Dollars)."

 - U.S. Census Bureau (2023).
-American Community Survey - Table S1903, "Income in the Past 12 Months (in 2018 Inflation-Adjusted Dollars)."
+American Community Survey - Table S1903, "Income in the Past 12 Months (in 2022 Inflation-Adjusted Dollars)."

 We're firm believers in the Golden Rule, which is why editorial opinions are ours alone and have not been previously reviewed, approved, or endorsed by included advertisers.
 The Ascent does not cover all offers on the market.
 Editorial content from The Ascent is separate from The Motley Fool editorial content and is created by a different analyst team.
-The Motley Fool has a Disclosure Policy.
-The Author and/or The Motley Fool may have an interest in companies mentioned.